The Virgin Tour: Recordings

-The 1985 Madonna Live: The Virgin Tour VHS and LaserDisc documents a Detroit stop on the tour.
-"Angel", "Borderline" and "Burning Up" were part of the tour set list but were not included on the official VHS and LaserDisc releases.
+An official video recording of the concert in Detroit was released as Madonna Live: The Virgin Tour, in VHS and LaserDisc, in November 1985.
+"Angel", "Borderline" and "Burning Up" were part of the tour set list but were not included on the release.
 It was certified gold by the Recording Industry Association of America (RIAA) for shipment of 50,000 copies and received a "Video Software Dealers Award" for the Most Popular Music Video in September 1986.
 The video received mixed reviews from critics.
 Annie Temple from Philadelphia Daily News said that the release was "not so flattering" and "was a sloppy job".
 Dennis Hunt from the Los Angeles Times said that "the video is sometimes distracting and blurry, wonder what went wrong during recording.
 The angles are awkward, especially when the audience members are shown touching Madonna's hand.
 Was it really necessary to show a fan coming unannounced on the stage?"
-Terry Atkinson from the same paper said, "This follows the typical concert video format of putting you in the best seat in the hall and letting the aura of a superior performer encaptivate your senses."
+Terry Atkinson from the same paper said, "This follows the typical concert video format of putting you in the best seat in the hall and letting the aura of a superior performer encaptivate your senses".
 Joe Logan and Gail Shister from The Wichita Eagle said that "seeing Madonna live in an arena and seeing her up, close and personal in the tour cassette is totally different.
-The energy, the movements, the provocation—all captures you more."
+The energy, the movements, the provocation—all captures you more".

 The release debuted at 14 on Billboard's Top Music Videocassettes chart, on December 7, 1985, and reached a peak of 11, the next week.
 The video started a slow climb on the chart, and on the issue dated January 18, 1986, it reached the top of the chart, replacing Prince & The Revolution: Live by The Revolution.
 On May 24, 1986, the video again climbed back in the top ten of the chart, at position two.
 It was present on the chart for a total of 65 weeks.
 Live – The Virgin Tour was the top selling music videocassette for 1986.
 The video was certified two-times platinum by the Recording Industry Association of America (RIAA) for shipment of 200,000 copies and received a "Video Software Dealers Award" for the Most Popular Music Video, in September 1986.